SteelHouseLabs/ZenPacks.SteelHouseLabs.EnhancedEthernetCsmacd/README.rst

 Features
 -------------------------------------------------------------------------------
-This ZenPack dramatically improves the /Network/etherCscmacd, /Network/etherCscmacd_64 and /Devices/etherCscmacd tempaltes.
+This ZenPack dramatically improves the /Network/etherCscmacd, /Network/etherCscmacd_64 and /Devices/etherCscmacd templates.

-!!!It does not delete the stock templates!!!
+It does not delete the stock templates

 Prerequisites
 -------------------------------------------------------------------------------